-Contraception is a way to prevent pregnancy and there are many different types.
-Some are more effective than others.
+Contraception is a way to prevent pregnancy.
+There are many different types of contraception and some are more effective than others.

 Do all methods of contraception work as well as others?

 Some forms of contraception are more effective than others.
-Some are more than 99% effective at preventing pregnancy, particularly the “fit and forget” Long Acting Reversible Contraception (LARC) methods.
+Some, particularly Long Acting Reversible Contraception (LARCs) are more than 99% effective at preventing pregnancy.

-Your doctor or nurse can talk with you about how to make sure your contraception is as effective as possible – for instance, taking a hormonal contraceptive pill every day, without a monthly break.
+Your doctor or nurse can talk with you about making sure your contraception is as effective as possible – for instance, taking a hormonal contraceptive pill every day, without a monthly break.

 Does contraception stop sexually transmissible infections (STIs)?